goat-community/goat/_docs/background.md

 ### Modelling active mobility

 Transportation and the urban metabolism are strongly interwoven and as consequence complex.
-Accordingly unsurprisingly planers and decision makers very often rely on the assistence of Planning and decision support systems.
-Among them are classicaly transport models as probably the most prominent representatives but also landuse and integrated landuse and transport models.
+Accordingly unsurprisingly planers and decision makers very often rely on the assistance of Planning and decision support systems.
+Among them are classically transport models as probably the most prominent representatives but also land-use and integrated land-use and transport models.
 They are generally used to assess the effect of large infrastructural or urban development projects.

 Hence the ongoing development of the mentioned tools, they are rarely designed to model walking and cycling.
-The challenge lies in the necessity to model on the required high-resolution and the need to adequetely consider small changes in the urban environment and transport network.
+The challenge lies in the necessity to model on the required high-resolution and the need to adequately consider small changes in the urban environment and transport network.
 Accordingly while for instance predicting the effect of a new ring road onto future traffic volumes might be possible, the effect of a new pedestrian bridge can be hardly quantified.

 ### Accessibility concept

 The accessibility concept can be seen as potential remedy for this issue.
-Unlike transport models accessibility models can be used for all transport modes, scales and in addition can consider the interactions beetween transport and landuse.
+Unlike transport models accessibility models can be used for all transport modes, scales and in addition can consider the interactions between transport and land-use.
 The accessibility concept in general is characterized by its high flexibility and extensive scope.
 Therefore unsurprisingly various definitions are existing in the scientific literature:

 -*'the potential of opportunities for interaction' (G. Hansen 1959)*